hpaluch/osfs/README.md

 Setup variants with both "provider" (public) and "self-service" (private tenant) networks (typical OpenStack setup) - all examples below include Horizon Web UI:

+2. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: (by OpenStack) yet usable: 2 network interfaces (Management and Provider/self-service) with LinuxBridge under [lbr-full/](lbr-full/).
+This version includes embedded DHCP server metadata agent (metadata not tested though) and L3 Agent (required for self-service networks).
+   Tested under Ubuntu 24.04.1 LTS.

+   It is my preferred solution: LinuxBridge (most straightforward way) with both Provider and Self-Service networks.

 4. RECOMMENDED: ML2/OVS: 2 network interfaces (Management, Provider) with Open vSwitch (OVS) under [ovs-full/](ovs-full/) with self-service network.
 This version includes embedded DHCP server and metadata agent (metadata not tested